 - Promoters of health education and connection to existing health systems

-- Leaders within their communities, who act as agents of change in developmental and community health
+- Leaders within their communities, who act as agents of change in community health

-The cooperadores work closely with the International Program Team to fulfill their initial training and monthly continuing education classes, and to receive support in managing individual patients, developing and teaching educational health workshops in their communities, and implementing community health projects.
-They also work in partnership with the medical service trip teams to ensure our field clinics respond effectively to community needs and assets.
+The promotores receive intensive initial training and monthly continuing education classes, and are supported by HHI staff in managing individual patients, developing and teaching educational health workshops in their communities, and implementing community health projects.
+They provided critical feedback to our team to ensure our programs respond effectively to community needs and assets.

 The promotores are the key to continuity of patient care.
 In our core partner communities, each promotor manages a caseload of individuals with chronic illnesses and acute conditions.
 They conduct monthly home visits, facilitate and follow up on referrals to local specialists, and serve as advocates and liaisons with the local health system.